Funding, payments and learner fees – DQ1-2

 Subcontracting refers to a situation in which a TEO uses TEC funding to pay another organisation to deliver teaching or assessment on its behalf.
 This excludes:

-• teaching and learning activities contracted to individuals or organisations that are not TEOs (eg, an employee on a fixed-term contract, an honorary staff member, or a contract for teaching and learning services with a subject-matter expert for part of the programme, such as for First Aid provision)
+• teaching and learning activities contracted to individuals or non-TEO organisations (eg, an employee on a fixed-term contract, an honorary staff member, or a contract for teaching and learning services with a subject-matter expert for part of the programme, such as first aid provision)

 • research activities or postgraduate research supervision, and

-You must not subcontract any DQ1-2 funded activities without the prior written approval of NZQA, where you are quality assured by NZQA, and without prior written consent from us.
+You must not subcontract any DQ1-2 funded activities without prior written approval from NZQA (as your external quality assurance body), and without our prior written consent.

-TEOs can contact us at any time to discuss proposed subcontracting.
+You can contact our Customer Contact Group, phone 0800 601 301 or email customerservice@tec.govt.nz, at any time to discuss proposed subcontracting.

 Restrictions on fees

-TEOs that deliver DQ1-2 funded provision must not charge learners a fee unless it is the student services fee.
+TEOs that deliver DQ1-2 funded provision must not charge learners a fee, apart from a student services fee.

 A qualification must be approved for DQ1-2 funding before a learner can access the Student Allowance and Student Loan Schemes.
 For more information on eligibility visit StudyLink.